themulle/cronexpr/README.md

 * If only six fields are present, a `0` second field is prepended, that is, `* * * * * 2013` internally become `0 * * * * * 2013`.
 * If only five fields are present, a `0` second field is prepended and a wildcard year field is appended, that is, `* * * * Mon` internally become `0 * * * * Mon *`.
 * Domain for day-of-week field is [0-7] instead of [0-6], 7 being Sunday (like 0).
 This to comply with http://linux.die.net/man/5/crontab#.
-* As of now, the behavior of the code is undetermined if a malformed cron expression is supplied
+* As of now, the behavior of the code is undetermined if a malformed cron expression is supplied.

 Install
 -------
-    go get github.com/gorhill/cronexpr
+    go get github.com/themulle/cronexpr

 Usage
 -----
 Import the library:

-    import "github.com/gorhill/cronexpr"
+    import "github.com/themulle/cronexpr"
     import "time"

 Simplest way: